shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 ## Prerequisites

-This guide is built upon the \[PLACEHOLDER-LINK: plugin base guide\], but any plugin will work here.
+This guide is built upon the [plugin base guide](../../plugin-base-guide.md), but any plugin will work here.
 Just note that all examples are using the plugin mentioned above.

-In order to create a database table, you need to understand plugin migrations \[PLACEHOLDER-LINK: Plugin migrations\].
-Also, you'll have to understand how the \[PLACEHOLDER-LINK: dependency injection\] works as well.
+In order to create a database table, you need to understand plugin migrations [Plugin migrations](../../plugin-fundamentals/database-migrations.md).
+Also, you'll have to understand how the [dependency injection](../../plugin-fundamentals/dependency-injection.md) works as well.

 ## Creating the database